18 Most Popular European Horse Breeds

 6. Hanoverian

-The Hanoverian Horse is a breed of warm-blood horse native to Germany.
-It is one of the oldest, most successful European horse breeds and the most populous warmblood breeds, having achieved remarkable success in riding events and winning a number of Olympic gold medals.
+The Hanoverian Horse is a warm-blooded horse native to Germany.
+It is one of the oldest, most successful European horse breeds and the most populous warmblood breeds, having achieved remarkable success in riding events and winning several Olympic gold medals.

 Furthermore, the breed has a calm disposition, athletic talents, and grace and is also skilled in various equestrian disciplines like dressage, show jumping, hunting, and eventing.